The Only Metalloid with 3 Valence Electrons: A Complete Guide

 Applications and Uses of Boron (Continued)

-…exceptional strength-to-weight ratios, making them ideal for constructing lightweight yet dependable components in aircraft, spacecraft, and armor.
-Boron nitride, a ceramic compound, possesses remarkable thermal and electrical insulation properties, finding use in high-temperature electronics and as a lubricant in extreme environments Simple, but easy to overlook..
+…exceptional strength-to-weight ratios, making them ideal for constructing lightweight yet solid components in aircraft, spacecraft, and armor.
+Boron nitride, a ceramic compound, possesses remarkable thermal and electrical insulation properties, finding use in high-temperature electronics and as a lubricant in extreme environments It's one of those things that adds up..

 The official docs gloss over this.
 That's a mistake.